ibizaman/selfhostblocks/README.md

 - Database setup (Only [Postgresql](https://www.postgresql.org/) so far).
 - VPN tunnels with optional proxys ([OpenVPN](https://openvpn.net/) with [Tinyproxy](http://tinyproxy.github.io/)).

-The provided services will have all those integrated.
+SHB provides also services that integrate with those blocks out of the box.
 Progress is detailed in the [Supported Features](#supported-features) section.

-You should know that although I am using everything in this repo for my personal production server, this is really just a one person effort for now and there are most certainly bugs that I didn't discover yet.
+> **Caution:** You should know that although I am using everything in this repo for my personal
+> production server, this is really just a one person effort for now and there are most certainly
+> bugs that I didn't discover yet.

 ## TOC